pulp/pulp/docs/dev-guide/integration/rest-api/consumer/applicability.rst

 * :response_code:`202,if applicability regeneration is queued successfully`
 * :response_code:`400,if one or more of the parameters is invalid`

-| :return:a :ref:`call_report` representing the current state of the applicability regeneration
+| :return: a :ref:`group_call_report` representing the current state of the applicability regeneration

 :sample_request:`_` ::